All Products

 resolve_method

-The independent conflict resolution policy at the table level (only supported for incremental synchronization).
+The table-level independent conflict resolution policy.
+Only supported for incremental synchronization.
 Valid values:

-• overwrite: When a data synchronization conflict occurs, the conflicting records in the destination database are directly overwritten.
+• overwrite: Overwrites conflicting records in the destination database.

 Note